afkhamis/DS642-OOP/HW2/centroid/readme.md

 `sh run.sh`

+### HW submission
+Submit a report for the followings:

-Review the code and explain how each method is computing the centriod.
-Run and measure the time and determine which method is faster, and explain why.
-Change the compiler and rerun and report your observation.
-Submit your report.
+1- Review the code and explain how each method is computing the centriod.

+2- Run and measure the time and determine which method is faster, and explain why.

+3- Change the compiler and rerun and report your observation.